hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 Partially supported values for `protocol` include:

-~> **NOTE:** If a subscription uses a partially-supported protocol and is not confirmed, either through automatic confirmation or means outside of Terraform (e.g., clicking on a "Confirm Subscription" link in an email), Terraform cannot delete / unsubscribe the subscription.
-Attempting a `destroy` of an unconfirmed subscription will cause an error.
+~> **NOTE:** If an `aws_sns_topic_subscription` uses a partially-supported protocol and the subscription is not confirmed, either through automatic confirmation or means outside of Terraform (e.g., clicking on a "Confirm Subscription" link in an email), Terraform cannot delete / unsubscribe the subscription.
+Attempting to `destroy` an unconfirmed subscription will remove the `aws_sns_topic_subscription` from Terraform's state but **_will not_** remove the subscription from AWS.
 The `pending_confirmation` attribute provides confirmation status.

 * `email` - Delivers messages via SMTP. `endpoint` is an email address.
 * `email-json` - Delivers JSON-encoded messages via SMTP. `endpoint` is an email address.